1st1/async_pep/pep-async.rst

 ``async`` and ``await`` names will be softly deprecated in CPython 3.5 and 3.6, and in 3.7 we may consider transforming them to proper keywords.

+``asyncio`` module will be adapted and tested to work with async functions and new statements.
+Backwards compatibility will be 100% preserved.

 Design Considerations